The Left Shoe Company

 The Left Shoe Company, previously Left Foot Company, was a made-to-measure male footwear manufacturer with offices in London, Los Angeles and in Helsinki.
 The company was founded in 1998 as The Left Foot Company.
 It was renamed and rebranded The Left Shoe Company in the fall of 2010 and filed for bankruptcy in 2016.

-Business model
+Overview

-Because of the Made to measure 3D scanning method the shoes are available in a wide range of sizes and more personalized models.
+Because of the made-to-measure 3D scanning method the shoes are available in a wide range of sizes and more personalized models.
 Normally, tailor made high quality shoes come at a high price, the delivery is around six months and the customer must revisit the shoemaker frequently.
 In contrast, 3D measured shoes can be delivered in 6 weeks.